Skip to main content

 PROGRAM OVERVIEW

-Is there a document detailing the program components, scholar/ mentor responsibilities and expectations, and participation benefits?
+Is there a document detailing the program components, scholar/mentor responsibilities and expectations, and participation benefits?

 • Yes.
-The Overview of Formal Participation in the VPCAT Program document provides an overview of participation in the VPCAT program and the formal agreement all parties adhere to, including guidelines for service obligations, responsibilities, fixed costs, and potential benefits of participation.
+The Overview of Formal Participation in the VPCAT Program document provides an overview of participation in the VPCAT program and the formal agreement that all parties adhere to, including guidelines for service obligations, responsibilities, fixed costs, and potential benefits of participation.

 Is there a handbook that outlines the program’s purpose, scholar/ mentor requirements, development and resource support, policies, and pre-award and grant management mentorship?